-- MEN 92% - Women are less likely than men to select their own handset and to pay for it.
-45% of women who purchased a handset themselves said they used their own money to pay for it, vs 75% of men. - 37% of female SIM owners also said the SIM was not registered in their own name (vs 19% of men). - E-top up and post-paid are the most common ways for women and men to obtain credit. - Women are less likely to refill at an agent on their own because they are not the ones who pay for it.
-Other reasons include agents being located too far away or feeling unsafe/ uncomfortable going to the shop.

-Gender differences are more pronounced among rural or poorer households: 43% of rural women (vs 60% of men) have used mobile internet.
+- · E-top up and post-paid are the most common ways for women and men to obtain credit. • Women are less likely to refill at an - agent on their own because they are not the ones who pay for it.
+Other reasons include agents being located too far away or feeling unsafe/ uncomfortable going to the shop. - Women lag behind men in use of more sophisticated services.
+They are less likely to have used mobile internet, and use mobile internet and VAS less frequently. - · Gender differences are more pronounced among rural or poorer households: 43% of rural women (vs 60% of men) have used mobile internet.